SIWA

 Dinner at Albabenshal Heritage Restaurant

-Dine in one of Siwa’s most atmospheric heritage restaurants, built into restored mud-brick structures at the foot of Shali.
-The setting is warm and intimate, featuring candlelight, traditional Siwan dishes, and architecture that preserves the character of the old oasis.
+Dinner is served in a heritage setting at the foot of Shali, within restored mud-brick structures lit by candlelight.
+The setting is warm and intimate, featuring traditional Siwan dishes, and architecture that preserves the character of the old oasis.
 It is an ideal end to your first day in Siwa.

 Overnight: Siwa